 Substat: CRIT DMG 46.9%

-This is similar to the two weapons above, but with very low Base ATK; it’s only used for the CRIT DMG Substat and the CRIT Rate from the Passive.
-This isn’t a good option against Corrosion as you need to stay above 90% HP to keep the Passive active.
+This weapon is only used for the CRIT DMG substat and the CRIT Rate from the passive.
+It’s isn’t a good option against Corrosion as you need to stay above 90% HP to keep the passive active.
 Only use this when none of the other weapons are available.

 Base ATK: 510